Web analytics involves collecting, processing, visualizing web data to enable critical thinking about how users interact with a web application.

 If your application is selling a product or service you can ultimately build a user funnel (often called "sales funnel" prior to a user becoming a customer) to better understand why people buy or don't buy what you're selling.
 With a funnel you can visualize drop-off points where visitors leave your application before taking some action, such as purchasing your service.

-Piwik is a web analytics platform you can host yourself.
-Piwik is a solid choice if you cannot use Google Analytics or want to customize your own web analytics platform.
+Matoma (formerly Piwik), is a web analytics platform that you can host yourself.
+Matoma is a solid choice if you cannot use Google Analytics or want to customize your own web analytics software.

 Google Analytics is a widely used free analytics tool for website traffic.